 For most of last week, there has been an issue with GCredit.
 It wasn’t showing up as an option when I tried to use it in a few purchases.
 Turns out that GCash has been doing some system maintenance to fix this.
 Last Wednesday, I decided to report it to GCash customer service, but knowing that their hotline 2882 is often useless, I tried one of their social media accounts.
 Globe has one @talk2Globe and they’ve answered customer service reports so I figured GCash would have one as well as they have @gcashofficial.

 However it turns out that it was only for PR and marketing via social media, so I assumed they had a separate Twitter account for customer support.
 Searched for “gcash customer support” on Twitter and it led me to an account that posed as one.
 Turns out it was a fake account meant to steal GCash users’ credentials: mobile number, full name, date of birth and most importantly the MPIN.
 Cutting to the chase, I was alarmed when that fake account asked for my MPIN:

 I stopped the conversation there even after they messaged back insisting that I reply with my MPIN.
 This is something that real customer service would never, ever do.
 Ever.
 So never give it to them and if they ever do, 99% chance that you are being scammed.

-So to recap, GCash customer service can only be contacted in the following ways: email (email@example.com), self-help options at help.gcash.com, 2882 hotline and the most convenient Live chat from right inside the GCash app.
+So to recap, GCash customer service can only be contacted in the following ways: email (email@example.com), self-help options at help.gcash.com, 2882 hotline, and from right inside the GCash app > Submit a ticket.
 All the other Twitter accounts out there are fake and would just scam you.